ibm-cloud-docs/power-iaas/faq.md

 {: #ui-not-updated}
 {: faq}

+Consider the following if you do not see an update in the User Interface(UI):

-Power System Virtual Server uses a caching mechanism for some resources that may lead to the display of outdated information for some time.
-It can take four minutes to update the information in an improbable scenario.
+  * Power System Virtual Server utilizes a new caching mechanism for some resources to ensure that UI refresh operations complete in a timely manner.
+  * In some scenarios out-dated information may be shown while the cache is updated, for approximately four minutes.

-You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.
+  * You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.

-The cache refreshes can take beyond four minutes in a rare scenario with heavy traffic conditions.
-The Power System Virtual Server might not display updated information temporarily.
-Instead, a request timed out message is displayed.
-However, a subsequent page refresh will retrieve the information.
+  * When the DC has a heavy amount of traffic, and the cache has not been refreshed within the last four minutes, Power System Virtual Server UI may display an error message.
+A subsequent page refresh will retrieve and display the updated information.